 During the month of September, listeners of the show can get a 10% discount by telling ‘Majid Laboo-fooroosh Sar e Kooche Berlan’: “forward-slash Ask An Iranian’.

-Translation of Persian words used during the show
+Translations of Persian words used during this episode

 |“Khaste nabashi”:||“Don’t be tired” — a phrase to recognise another’s effort|

 |“Khiaalet raahat”:||“Calm your mind” — a phrase meaning, “don’t worry”|

 |“Velesh kon”:||“Leave it” — a phrase meaning, “forget about it”|